Income Statement Excel Template

 Calculation of Income Statement Template Line Items

 Given below is the calculation of each attribution of the income statement template.

 #1 – Gross Revenue (A):

 - Sales made by the company.
-This is the starting point of the income statement template.
+It is the starting point of the income statement template.

 #2 – Cost of Goods Sold (B):